-The DHHR, Bureau for Medical Services (BMS) has submitted an 1115 waiver to the Centers for Medicare and Medicaid Services (CMS) to promote access to SUD treatment and prevention services.
+The DHHR, Bureau for Medical Services (BMS) has submitted a 1115 waiver application to the Centers for Medicare and Medicaid Services (CMS) to promote access to substance use disorder (SUD) treatment and prevention services.
 The goal of the SUD waiver is to build a comprehensive continuum of care across the state to more effectively prevent and treat substance use disorders in West Virginia.
-Features of the waiver include:
+Features of the proposed waiver include:

-- Medicaid fee-for service and Managed Care members will be eligible for SUD treatment services under the waiver. - The waiver will includes strategies focused on SUD prevention and treatment among adolescents. - At-risk families will be eligible for SUD treatment services to allow for community-based treatment and supports to prevent children from being placed out of home. - Foster care youth will be able to receive SUD treatment services through the Early and Periodic Screening, Diagnosis and Treatment (EPSDT) benefit. - Medicaid will build on existing efforts to raise awareness and address the prevalence of babies born with exposure to substance use. - Statewide adoption of the screening, brief intervention, and referral to treatment (SBIRT) method to ensure a consistent and effective diagnosis and enrollment process. - Expanded coverage of withdrawal management in regionally identified settings. - Short-term, residential substance abuse treatment for Medicaid managed care enrollees. - Enhanced access to outpatient SUD treatment as appropriate when residential treatment is not required. - Coverage of methadone and methadone administration as part of the state's opioid treatment program. - A comprehensive initiative for distributing naloxone and cross-training staff on administration of naloxone as part of the effort to reduce overdose deaths. - Coverage of a set of clinical and peer recovery support services and recovery housing supports designed to promote and sustain long-term recovery.
+- Medicaid fee-for-service and managed care members will be eligible for SUD treatment services under the waiver. - The waiver will include strategies focused on SUD prevention and treatment among adolescents. - At-risk families will be eligible for SUD treatment services to allow for community-based treatment and supports to prevent children from being placed out of the home. - Foster care youth will be able to receive SUD treatment services through the Early and Periodic Screening, Diagnosis and Treatment (EPSDT) benefit. - Medicaid will build on existing efforts to raise awareness and address the prevalence of babies born with exposure to substance use. - Statewide adoption of the screening, brief intervention, and referral to treatment (SBIRT) method to ensure a consistent and effective diagnosis and enrollment process. - Expanded coverage of withdrawal management in regionally identified settings. - Short-term, residential substance abuse treatment for Medicaid managed care enrollees. - Enhanced access to outpatient SUD treatment as appropriate when residential treatment is not required. - Coverage of methadone and methadone administration as part of the state's opioid treatment program. - A comprehensive initiative for distributing naloxone and cross-training staff on administration of naloxone as part of the effort to reduce overdose deaths. - Coverage of a set of clinical and peer recovery support services and recovery housing supports designed to promote and sustain long-term recovery.